r1derPUSH/monster-swamp-Beta/README.md

 ## ﻿🐸 Monster Swamp — Beta Release
 Welcome to the chaotic swamp of code!
 This is the Beta version of the Monster Swamp game, and let's be honest — the code is messy.
-Like, 3500+ lines of absolute spaghetti.
-But hey, it's alive and kicking!
+Like, 3500+ lines of code 🙃.

 ## 🌐 Live version:
 ▶ Play Monster Swamp Beta (https://r1derpush.github.io/monster-swamp-Beta/)